-Kim Kardashian and North West Meet Katy Perry and Take Cute Selfie
+Kim Kardashian and North West Meet Katy Perry on Reputation Release Day

 The Keeping Up With the Kardashians star brought her and husband Kanye West's 4-year-old daughter to Katy Perry's concert at Staples Center in Los Angeles, where the two got to meet the pop star backstage.

+Some fans noted on social media that Kim went to the concert on the same day as the release of Reputation, the new album by Taylor Swift, who has feuded with Katy, Kim and Kanye.
+Taylor appears to clap back at the couple on some of her tracks.

-Kim posted an adorable selfie on the three on Snapchat.
+Kim posted an adorable selfie of her, North and Katy on Snapchat.
 In the photo, North, who is wearing a pair of sparkly swan party glasses, looks like she's having the time of her life.

+Kim Kardashian went to Katy Perry's concert the same day Taylor Swift released her new album pic.twitter.com/2R0xfwIJ9c— I did something bad (@TheGloryBritney) November 11, 2017

 Snapchat / Kim Kardashian